8 Uses and Benefits of Apple Cider Vinegar

 To use it, just make a lotion by combining equal parts of apple cider vinegar and water, and apply it directly onto the skin.

-In addition to health and skin care, apple cider vinegar has many uses in the home as well, such as the following:
+In addition to health and skin care, there are many uses and benefits of apple cider vinegar in the home as well, such as the following:

 - You can make a spray with apple cider vinegar and put it on your windows, doors, and any other place where ants get into the house – this will stop them in their tracks.

 - A dilution of apple cider vinegar and water is a great homemade repellent to keep on hand to prevent insect bites.

 - Control flea infestations on pets in the house.
 You can add a little apple cider vinegar to the bath water for your pet, and also place a small bowl of apple cider vinegar in spots where fleas are likely to be found.

 - Apple cider vinegar is a great cleaning and brightening agent.
 Simply dilute some vinegar in water and use a soft cloth to wipe surfaces with it.

 - Apple cider vinegar is also ideal for cleaning kitchen utensils, as it’s an excellent degreaser and disinfectant.